Omaha-class cruiser: World War II service

 Most ships of the Omaha class spent the war deployed to secondary theaters and in less vital tasks than those assigned to more recently built cruisers.
 The Omaha class were sent to places where their significant armament and speed might be useful if called upon, but where their age and limited abilities were less likely to be tested.
-These secondary destinations included patrols off the east and west coasts of South America, convoy escort in the South Pacific far from the front lines of battle, patrols and shore bombardment along the distant and frigid Aleutians and Kuril Islands chains, and bombardment duty in the invasion of Southern France when naval resistance was expected to be minimal. participated in early war actions around the Dutch East Indies (most notably, the Battle of Makassar Strait), and would engage in the Battle of the Komandorski Islands.
-The most significant action that any of the ships of the class would see during the war was during her time in the pacific theater. would see action in The Battle of Iwo Jima and The Invasion of Okinawa being assigned to the fifth fleet and serving as the flag ship of the Logistics Support Group (TF 50.8).
+These secondary destinations included patrols off the east and west coasts of South America, convoy escort in the South Pacific far from the front lines of battle, patrols and shore bombardment along the distant and frigid Aleutians and Kuril Islands chains, and bombardment duty in the invasion of Southern France when naval resistance was expected to be minimal. participated in early war actions around the Dutch East Indies (most notably, the Battle of Makassar Strait), and engaged in the Battle of the Komandorski Islands. saw the most significant action of the ships of this class during the war while in the Pacific theater: at Iwo Jima and Okinawa, she served as the flagship of the Logistics Support Group (TF 50.8) of the Fifth Fleet.

 None of the ships were wartime losses. s torpedo damage at Pearl Harbor and s damage at Makassar Strait were the only significant wartime combat damage suffered by the class.